 Condominiums can be an attractive option for many first-time buyers because they often require less exterior maintenance and may offer a lower purchase price than detached homes.
 Condo living can appeal to buyers who prefer a simpler lifestyle without the responsibility of maintaining roofs, landscaping, or exterior building components.

-However, buying a condominium involves different considerations than purchasing a freehold home.
-Monthly condominium fees contribute to the operation and maintenance of the building and common areas.
+Yet, purchasing a condominium requires different factors than buying a freehold property.
+Monthly condo fees cover the building’s operations and upkeep, including shared spaces.
 These fees typically increase gradually over time as operating costs rise and as the building ages.

 This differs from a fixed-rate mortgage, where the payment may remain stable for the term of the loan.